 Today I am sharing the 3 secrets to helping you Scrap Your Summer!

 You can’t scrap much of an album without photos.
 Those photoless layouts will only take you so far!
 Believe me, I know because photos are the hardest part for me!
 Don’t worry about dragging your fancy camera around with you, just use the camera on your phone.
 So many phones now days have great cameras attached and they are so easy to whip out and capture the moment.
 So set a goal to click at least 3 photos a day.
 You’ll be amazed that having this goal in your mind will help you look for opportunities to get a photo.

 Even if you have Photoshop or Photoshop Elements at home, you can skip a few steps by editing directly on your phone.
 I love Snap Seed for this.
 I love using the time when I’m waiting for kids in the car.
 It works in layers, just like Photoshop and can be done with the touch of your fingertips.
 Then sync your photos with either Dropbox, Google photos or your apple account.
 When you are ready to scrap, your edited photos will be ready to download and scrap!

 Third–Set a Scrapping Goal

 This is important.
 The best of intentions can get lost among the distractions of life if we don’t set a clear goal.
 Be realistic with the goal, but set one.
 Maybe it is 1 layout a week.
 That would give you roughly 12 layouts which is not bad for a summer album.
 Maybe the goal is 2 layouts a week with the intent of hitting 20 pages.
 Decide what you want to get done and what you want your end product to be and write down your goal.
 Share it with us too!
 Either leave a comment below or come share it on Facebook or Instagram.

-We also have a video for you, with some tips for getting vibrant photos for your summer albums:
+I also have a video for you, with some tips for getting vibrant photos for your summer albums: